 "b."
-Administrative Fee (6041) to acquire the psychotropic medication (i.e., via a pharmacy or other source) not exceeding five (5) percent of the actual funds expended for the psychotropic medications.
+Administrative Fee (6041) of five (5) percent of the actual funds expended to acquire the psychotropic medication (i.e., via a pharmacy or other source) not exceeding five (5) percent of the actual funds expended for the psychotropic medications.